-- access ongoing training and information on all aspects of working with children/young people and/or vulnerable adults; - support when reporting abuse (including professional support services); - fair and equitable treatment by The Language Body; - protection from abuse by other staff/volunteers, children, young people, adult service users, and/or parents/guardians/carers; - not be left vulnerable when working with children, young people, and/or adult service users.
+- access ongoing training and information on all aspects of working with children/young people and/or adults at risk; - support when reporting abuse (including professional support services); - fair and equitable treatment by The Language Body; - protection from abuse by other staff/volunteers, children, young people, adult service users, and/or parents/guardians/carers; - not be left vulnerable when working with children, young people, and/or adults at risk.

-An annual appraisal (staff) or annual review (volunteers) will take place to assess and give feedback to individuals on their general performance so they may be given recognition for the good work they are doing and be helped to develop their skills further.
+An annual appraisal (staff) or annual review (volunteers) will take place to assess and give feedback to individuals on their general performance so that they may be given recognition for the good work they are doing and be helped to develop their skills further.